We have just added the wishlist feature into Front-Commerce, because one of our clients needed it now and not before.

 So, Wishlist features mean:

 Let’s come back to our Wishlist case.
-You will find it on (only) one of our competitors as well.
+You will find it on (only) one of our competitors solutions as well.

-We’ve developed the wishlist using the relative Magento controller, meaning that if a customer tick a product from his smartphone, he’ll find it back on his computer later this the evening because it’s saved in his customer account in Magento.
+We’ve developed the wishlist using the relative Magento controller, meaning that if a customer ticks a product from his smartphone, he’ll find it back on his computer later this the evening because it’s saved in his customer account in Magento.
 That’s not the choice our competitor made: it’s only managed by the frontend framework.

 We keep Magento features support in general rather than a partial browser based feature.
 As a closed source solution, we are driven to deliver the best quality of code and integration because we ask money for that and we want to overcome our client’s expectations.

 Above the coverage of our solution, you can be certain to find in the package those kind of choices for integration with Magento, good developing practices (DX), tests, quality code, documentation and, as we per our service proposition, a qualified support with contractual response time.
 When you can rely on efficiency and there are no bad surprises, the total cost of a project definitively changes, for the better.

 As we work with production shops since early 2018, we get many requests to enhance the coverage of Front-Commerce.

 We can say that today (May 2019) we are the solution on the market with THE best feature coverage for building a PWA with Magento 1 & 2.
 Wishlist was one of the last missing features and we will provide support for all native Magento 1 & 2 features when needed.

 As a reminder, we deliver the whole source code to our clients.
 So yes, we are closed source, but our clients can still change everything they want with our extension points, be it on the backend or on the frontend